PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 Avoid removing leaves: Cutting fan leaves has traditionally been intended to decrease transpiration, but that’s not a concern in water culture.
 Only trim leaves to avoid shading neighboring clones.

 Callus Tissue: Non-specific plant tissue that may become different tissue types based on environmental factors or plant growth regulators.
-If you achieve extensive callusing, but root initiation lags, change the water, add your oxidizer according to Table 1 (let circulate for 1 min) then add your mineral nutrient alone according to Table 2.
+If you achieve extensive callusing, but root initiation lags, change the water, add your oxidizer according to Table 1 (let circulate for 1 min), then add your mineral nutrient alone according to Table 2.
 AND DO NOT add hormone products.
 Prolific roots should initiate within 24 - 48 hours.
 AND at the next cycle lower your hormone dosage.

 Mother Plants: Maintain mother plants on a constant low strength nutrient (TDS: 300 – 400; EC: 0.6 – 0.8 mS of base nutrients) while maintaining normal doses of Calcium (Ca) and Magnesium (Mg).
 Potassium Silicate (or Silicic acid), amino acid/protein hydrolysates, kelp-based products or etiolated seedling extract products are great additives.
 Aim for a total TDS of 500 – 600 ppm (EC 1.0 – 1.2 mS) with additives.
 The goal is to minimizes nitrogen to levels that focus the plant on root generation and carbohydrate (sugar) storage in the stem.
 Foliar applications of kelp-based products 4 – 12 hours before taking cutting boost natural auxins, improving rooting speed and volume.
 Foliar auxins travel downwards for shoot apices, towards the root system at rates of cm/hr.
 This 4 – 12 hour timing ensures they are at their highest levels upon taking cuttings.

 Water softeners swap random minerals for sodium ions.
 This is because sodium salts are highly water soluble and will not leave deposit on home appliances.
 Calcium and magnesium salts will leave deposits.
 Meanwhile, sodium (Na) is not needed in hydroponics and will antagonize essential plant nutrients such as potassium (K).
 If you use a softener, take note of the TDS/EC of Sodium.
-Reverse osmosis (RO) filtration is the most cost effective way to decrease mineral levels.
+Reverse osmosis (RO) filtration is the most cost-effective way to decrease mineral levels.
 If mineral content is high, your RO system (within a few uses) will only be able to reduce mineral content by 90%, leaving 10% residual minerals.
 For example, if your water source is at 500 ppm, you may end up with 50 ppm residual mineral content.
 And if a water softener is employed, that is 50 ppm of sodium ions.
 In this situation, we recommend switching to potassium salts so this "flow-through" will be potassium (K) instead of sodium (Na).
 Potassium softeners are often sold where Sodium salts are found.

 Regenerating a Failing Cloner